-After a further grilling on ‘Music for the Common Man’ and several concert items I was glad to have asked to sit on the back row as I may have keeled over on the top end.
-At the end of rehearsal I had made my mind up.
-This band had great potential and as all the other boxes had been ticked bar one…would they need an ageing cartoonist with exceedingly rusty lungs.
+After a further grilling on ‘Music for the Common Man’ and several concert items, I was glad to have asked to sit on the back row as I may have keeled over on the top end.
+At the end of rehearsal, I had made my mind up.
+This band had great potential and as all the other boxes had been ticked bar one…would they need an aging cartoonist with exceedingly rusty lungs?
 Thankfully they wanted me to join and after the formalities were over I was off the subs bench and officially back in the banding pitch.

 The outcome is that I am really glad to have dragged myself out of retirement – so far so good and the cornet is good (in fact I had forgotten how good).
 If you have ‘retired’ spare a thought for all the bands out there that are short of players – they could really do with you and you never know you might just enjoy being back in the fold!

 Its now just over a year after I wrote this post and thankfully I made the right decision.
 All my doubts were cast aside as Ebbw Valley won the Welsh Area and the 2015 2nd Section Nationals giving them an unbelievable 3 consecutive National titles in three different sections.

 They were also voted the 4 bars rest lower section band of the year, highest placed first section band in the Welsh Open at Porthcawl and qualified for the 2016 National Finals of Great Britain again this time in the first section…Not a bad year at the office!